 Reagents required for leaching, acid wash, elution and detoxification include lime, cyanide, sodium hydroxide, copper sulphate and sodium metabisulphite.
 Generally, the reagents will be delivered to the process plant site in concentrated liquid or dry powder form and diluted or dissolved with fresh water in a mixing tank, transferred to a day tank and metered into the process plant using flowmeters and control valves.
-Three to five days of reagent supply will be housed in the reagent mixing area of the processing plant and additional storage will be provided within the existing Tree Nursery warehousing as described in more detail within Section 3.9.
+Three to five days of reagent supply will be housed in the reagent mixing area of the processing plant and additional storage will be provided within the existing Tree Nursery warehousing.